Introduction

 - The chair reserves the right to determine the relevance of the questions and the method for delivery of questions to the witnesses at the hearing.

-- In cases involving gender-based misconduct, witnesses scheduled to participate in the hearing must have been first interviewed by the investigator(s) unless:
+- In cases where an investigation was conducted, witnesses scheduled to participate in the hearing must have been first interviewed by the investigator(s).
+The student conduct officer may allow exceptions in limited circumstances, upon good cause shown.

 G. Formal Hearings: Testimony and Questioning

-- The chair will facilitate questioning of the parties and witnesses first by the student conduct body and then by the parties.
-All questions by the parties must be directed toward and asked through the chair and are subject to a relevance determination before they are asked.
+- The chair will facilitate questioning of the parties and witnesses by the Professionalism and Ethics Review Board and by the parties.
 The chair will determine the method by which the parties will submit their questions for their review and posing.
 Questions that the parties wish to have posed can be questions for that party themselves, another party, or witnesses.

-- The chair will pose the questions deemed relevant, not impermissible, and appropriate to the party and/or witness.
-Any party or student witness may choose not to offer evidence and/or answer questions at the hearing.
+- Any party or student witness may choose not to offer evidence and/or answer questions at the hearing.
 Choosing not to provide information does not constitute an admission of responsibility.
-However, absent a full statement, the student conduct body may lend more weight to written documents and statements of witnesses.
-The student conduct body may not draw any inference solely from a party's or witness's absence from the hearing or refusal to answer any or all questions.
+However, absent a full statement, the Professionalism and Ethics Review Board may lend more weight to written documents and statements of witnesses.
+The Board may not draw any inference solely from a party's or witness's absence from the hearing or refusal to answer any or all questions.
 This protection from self-incrimination does not extend to student organizations.

 H. Formal Hearings: Evidentiary Considerations

-- The investigator, where applicable, and the student conduct body will only consider evidence that is deemed relevant and not otherwise impermissible.
-Relevant evidence is that which may aid in determining whether the allegation occurred, or whether the behavior constitutes a violation of this Code of Conduct.
+- The investigator, where applicable, and the Professionalism and Ethics Review Board will only consider evidence that is deemed relevant.
+Relevant evidence is that which may aid in determining whether the allegation occurred, or whether the behavior constitutes a violation of this code of conduct.

-- The student conduct body will be provided all relevant but not impermissible evidence (including an investigation report where applicable), including the names of all parties, witnesses, and advisors, at least five (5) business days in advance of the hearing.
+- The Professionalism and Ethics Review Board will be provided all relevant but not impermissible evidence (including an investigation report where applicable), including the names of all parties, witnesses, and advisors, at least five (5) business days in advance of the hearing.
 The parties will be provided with electronic copies of all the materials provided to the conduct body as part of the hearing notice, unless those materials have already been provided.

 All formal hearings are private and closed to the public.
 Formal hearings are recorded by NYIT College of Osteopathic Medicine only via audio or video recording, and the recording will act as the official record of the hearing.
 The hearing will follow the order set forth below: